cirosantilli/linux-cheat/kernel/README.md

 Memory management.

-##ipc
+##IPC

 IPC stuff such as semaphores under `sem.c` or message queues under `mqueue.c`.

-##find definitions
+##Find definitions

-A possible way to find and navigate the kernel source code is via: ctags.
+A possible way to find and navigate the kernel source code is via: `ctags`.

 Also consider `ack` or good and old GNU `grep -r`.

-For example, to try to find the definition of struct `s`:
+For example, to try to find the definition of `struct s`:

     ack '^struct s \{'